ShivkalaDrakh/Hive-Organizer-for-Whiteout-Survival-State-of-Survival/README.md

 Therefore, the Hive can be displayed in Ismetric View to have the same orientation as in the game!
 ![Isometric View of the Hive, including Assignments](Screenshot%20Isometric.png)

+## Just play with it
+This is a very early version of the tool, so just try it out, and send me some feedback!
+Whether it's a bug report, a feature you'd like to have added, general criticism or just a few nice words, everything is appreciated!

+Have Fun!

+### Examples
+An example Hive and example Member lists are in the "save" folder (automatic initial directory for all save and load functions)